ashutoshdb/eos/README.md

 - if we lock 2 time a thread(we call a function in which lock is happend inside a lock ) then it will put that thread into wait condition and we will face deadlock situation

 - to create different time of mutex using attributes or initialise

+- semaphore
+    - binary 1-> signalling 2-> mutual exclusion
+    - counting

+- sem wait check the value by one and dec by 1
+- sem post increse the value by 1